NEONScience/NEON-Data-Skills/tutorials/Tabbed/NEON-general/code-packages/neonUtilities/neonUtilities-0.md

 <code>zipsByProduct()</code> section below.</p>
 <p>Your data will download from the Portal in a single zipped file.</p>
 <p>The stacking function will only work on zipped Comma Separated Value
-(.csv) files and not the NEON data stored in other formats (HDF5, etc).</p>
+(.csv) files and not on NEON data stored in other formats (HDF5, etc).</p>
 </div>
 <div id="run-stackbytable" class="section level3 tabset">